mdn/content/files/en-us/web/api/webvtt_api/web_video_text_tracks_format/index.md

 ## STYLE Blocks

 `STYLE` blocks are optional sections that can be used to embed CSS styling of cues within a WebVTT file.
-Note that these are used to style the appearance and size of the cues, but not their position and layout, which are controlled by the [Cue settings](#cue_settings)
+Note that these are used to style the appearance and size of the cues, but not their position and layout, which are controlled by the [Cue settings](#cue_settings).

 > **Note:** WebVTT cues can also be match by CSS styles loaded by the associated [document embedding the video/audio element](/en-US/docs/Web/API/WebVTT_API#styling_webvtt_in_html_or_a_stylesheet).